husseinm12/Machine_Learning_Projects/Movie_Recommendation/README.md

 ▶️ Usage

-Place movies.csv in the same folder as the script.
+-Place movies.csv in the same folder as the script.
-Run the script: python movie_recommender.py
+-Run the script: python Movie_Recommendation.py
 Enter your favorite movie name when prompted.
 The system prints recommended movies.